annyjhulia/InteliHackathonOnboarding2025/README.md

 - 📗 <a href="https://github.com/annyjhulia/InteliHackathonOnboarding2025/blob/main/prompts" >Prompts</a>

 ### **📘Referências Utilizadas:**

+- <a href="https://www.inteli.edu.br/" >Inteli</a>
+- <a href="https://hbr.org/2023/12/8-essential-qualities-of-successful-leaders" >8 Essential Qualities of Successful Leaders</a>
+- <a href="https://www.cesarritzcolleges.edu/en/news/how-to-be-a-leader/" >How to Be a Leader - Essential Tips for Effective Leadership</a>
+- <a href="https://www.cmich.edu/blog/all-things-higher-ed/what-is-a-good-leader" >What is a good leader?
+Seven ways to know you're on the right track</a>
+- <a href="https://chatgpt.com/share/6799324c-f884-800b-a84d-1befd69301d9" >Training a ChatGPT agent</a>
+- <a href="https://chatgpt.com/share/679a78ec-b32c-800b-b67d-c9068cc1b214" >Aspectos para delegar funções</a>
+- <a href="https://chatgpt.com/share/e/679adfd2-2160-8002-b71b-f14a5a72180a" >Skills por área</a>
 - <a href="https://investidor10.com.br/conteudo/andre-santos-esteves-conheca-a-trajetoria-do-empresario-e-banqueiro-103774/?utm_source=chatgpt.com" >André Santos Esteves: conheça a trajetória do empresário e banqueiro</a>
 - <a href="https://www.napratica.org.br/roberto-sallouti-mercado-financeiro/?utm_source=chatgpt.com" >Roberto Sallouti: “Não existe ‘bala de prata’ para ir bem no mercado financeiro”</a>
 - <a href="https://fourweekmba.com/pt/estilo-de-lideran%C3%A7a-de-steve-jobs/?utm_source=chatgpt.com" >Estilo de liderança de Steve Jobs</a>